hotroot/service.fhemcinema/README.md

 player actions in order to create a cinema like atmosphere at home.
 The user can configure commands to send to FHEM on various player events:

- - On Kodi Start
+ - On XBMC Start
- - On Kodi Shutdown
+ - On XBMC Shutdown
  - On Video Playback Start
  - On Video Playback Pause
  - On Video Playback Stop